Tsymlov/Pomodoro-Timer/Test Scenarios/TEST_NOTIFICATIONS.md

 - [ ] Start a Pomodoro session
 - [ ] Switch to Short Break (from menu)
 - [ ] Verify previous notification is cancelled
+- [ ] Verify new notification is scheduled for Short Break
 - [ ] Start a Pomodoro session
 - [ ] Skip to break
 - [ ] Verify previous notification is cancelled